 To box with your partner, you need something called the sparring gloves.
 These things are designed to protect the knuckles and wrists.
 Therefore, they usually weigh about 16 oz or so.
 Also, these aren’t for the fight and more for sharpening your skills as a boxer, therefore, when you hit someone while sparring, the impact will be far less than bashing with the actual boxing gloves.
 Plus, they weigh more so that you can work on your agility and stamina in the practice sessions.

 Not everyone will be sparring with a partner and some of you surely going to work on the bags.
 So, for that, you need the bag gloves.
 Similar to the sparring gloves, these things are also meant for skill development as well as working on your techniques and not for the real fight.
-So, as you can guess, they are also going to have a lot of cushioning to protect the boxers knuckles.
+So, as you can guess, they are also going to have a lot of cushioning to protect the boxer’s knuckles.
 Right now, there are two different types of bag gloves available.
 But the new bag gloves are taking up the shelves making the classic bag gloves obsolete, and they are doing it rightfully so.
-The traditional gloves lack the padding and the wrist support.
+The traditional gloves lack padding and wrist support.
 But most importantly, they fail to make you familiar with the actual fighting glove which is a big letdown.

 The pro gloves are the one that is used in the real fight.
 So, they are lighter than any of the gloves above.
 That’s because they have less cushioning compared to the other ones as you’re aim is to knock down your opponent.
 Therefore, they are much more compact.
 However, you get less protection on your knuckles when you get the fighting gloves.